dmdmello/WaterMetersOD/README.md

 The model whose training is described in the notebook is saved in "training_outputs/model_pretrained/obj_rec_model.pth".
 To directly load it in the notebook, uncomment the code lines indicating to do so after the model is defined in the notebook.

-Image with bounding box predictions sampled after some training epochs in the notebook are also saved as outputs in "training_outputs/images_bb_samples/".
+Images with bounding box predictions sampled after a few training epochs in the notebook are also saved as outputs in "training_outputs/images_bb_samples/".